 Ten days ago, I received a letter of congratulations from TEDx Chemung River.
 I’ll talk about using ritual for meaning and support after loss.
 With the help of TEDx coaches and careful practice, I’ll be prepared for November 8, 2014 in Corning, New York.
 The warrior in me will work hard, listen carefully, hone her skills, and sometimes ask people to repeat themselves.

 What do you have to overcome to do what you want to do in the world?
 For other posts about my experience with hearing loss see Whispers and Roars: Surviving the Turmoil of Tinnitus and Hearing with Heart: Grieving for Lost Sound.
-Many interesting articles I found on the web discuss grieving for your own hearing or your child’s hearing loss and use familiar bereavement language.
+Articles about adult or child hearing loss often use familiar bereavement language.